Invest in yourself with Financial Education.

 • This workshop provides great ideas and suggestions for popular websites and apps to help you manage your finances.
 You will walk away equipped with essential tools and innovative sites - many available for free or at a very low cost.

-• Key Topics: 1) What are the benefits of Michigan's 529 plan?
+• Key topics: 1) What are the benefits of Michigan's 529 plan?
 2) Investment options 3) The process and considerations for multiple children 4) The types of qualifying expenses

 • This presentation is applicable to students attending any college or university and is facilitated by a staff member from TIAA - 529 Savings Program Manager